sathomas/jsDataV.is/src/text/ch2/01-selecting-content.md

 ### Step 4: Draw the Chart

 Before we add any interactivity, let's check out the chart itself.
 The flot library provides a simple function call to create a static graph.
 We call the jQuery extension `plot` and pass it two parameters.
-The first parameter identifies the <span class="smcp">HTML</span> element which should contain the chart, and the second parameter provides the data as an array of data sets.
-In this case, we pass in an array with the series' we defined earlier for each region.
+The first parameter identifies the <span class="smcp">HTML</span> element that should contain the chart, and the second parameter provides the data as an array of data sets.
+In this case, we pass in an array with the series we defined earlier for each region.

 ``` {.javascript .numberLines}